DarrelNugget/Assignment-Architectural-Decisions/5-handle-imagestorage.md

   * Using CDN allows fast and reliable delivery across the world
   * CDN has many servers across the world, which allow improved speeds and reduced latency
   * CDN is well designed to handle large amounts of data, so in the future, we don't have to worry about downtime
+  * We would not use the company server because it would cause too much resources into developing the company server
+  * Having the images put onto the company server would also cost a increase in traffic causing a decrease in efficiency

 **Consequences**: